delawaremathguy/ShoppingList/README.md

 #  About "ShoppingList"

-This is a simple, in-progress iOS app development project using SwiftUI to process a shopping list that you can take to the grocery store with you, and swipe off the items as you pick them up.
+This is a simple, in-progress, "fail-in-public" iOS app development project using SwiftUI to process a shopping list that you can take to the grocery store with you, and swipe off the items as you pick them up.
 It persists data in CoreData.

 I'm making this repo publicly available.
-I may be interested in asking some questions about what I am doing (e.g., in the Apple Developer forums, on the HackingWithSwift forums), and it's easier to do that if I expose all the source for inspection.
+I am interested in asking some questions about what I am doing (e.g., in the Apple Developer forums, on the HackingWithSwift forums), and possibly getting some feedback, and it's easier to do that if I expose all the source for inspection.
 There was also a recent question on the Apple Developer's forum, *[Example using Core Data between views](https://forums.developer.apple.com/thread/133370)* that expressed some frustration in not being able to find enough examples of working with CoreData and getting list updates done correctly (that whole thing about Identifiable, id:\.self, @ObservedObject, etc).
 My hope is this project will fill some of that need, even if it's not yet demonstrated to be 100% bullet-proof.

 However, be warned: